 Exchanges are targeted at different levels of city staff and focus on the following topics:

 - Peer exchange organised by a forerunner city for municipal high-level policy makers on the topic of enabling political leadership, covering:

 - financing the energy transition.

 - Peer exchange organised by a forerunner city for technical planning staff on planning for feasibility and high impact, covering:

 - cross-sector integration,

 - Peer exchange organised by the special award winning city for communication representatives on enabling public support, covering:

 - Peer exchange organised by one of the committed cities for committed cities on the review of Energy Plans among committed cities.

-The Big European Exchange Conference will focus on exchange on the international level.
-It is supposed to allow peers from other participating countries to meet and share innovative approaches to cross-sector planning.
+The Big European Exchange Conference focused on exchange on the international level.
+It aims to allow peers from other participating countries to meet and share innovative approaches to cross-sector planning.